 The Therapeutic Consequences of the War: World War II and the 20th-Century Expansion of Biomedicine

 During World War II, the U.S. Committee on Medical Research (CMR) undertook an integrated, cross-sectoral effort to develop medical science and technology for war, representing the U.S. government's first substantial investment in medical research.
-Using data on all CMR research contracts, we show that although it had mixed results during the war, it left a large imprint on the postwar U.S. biomedical innovation system.
-Research areas it supported experienced rapid growth in postwar science, especially in new subjects.
-It also stimulated the U.S. pharmaceutical industry's adoption of modern science-based drug discovery, fueled new postwar drug development, influenced medical practice, and shaped extramural research funding at the National Institutes of Health.
-Contemporary accounts of individual CMR programs point to specific ways these investments enabled old and new subjects to grow.
-The evidence documents the long-run effects coordinated, application-oriented biomedical research can have on science and technology and challenges the influential 'linear model' paradigm in research policy.
+Although it had mixed results during the war, using data on all CMR research contracts we show that it laid a foundation for the postwar takeoff of the U.S. biomedical innovation system.
+New and emerging research areas it supported experienced rapid growth in postwar science.
+It also fueled new postwar drug development, influenced medical practice, and shaped extramural research funding at the National Institutes of Health.
+These changes were accompanied by growing interdependence between science and technology and between firms, universities, and the federal government, reflecting biomedicine's increasingly systemic character.
+The evidence points to the long-run effects coordinated, integrative research policy can have in spurring the development of innovation systems and shifting technology sectors into a high-investment, high-growth development path.